-□ If you are eligible for Medicare cost-sharing assistance under Medicaid, we do not allow providers to bill you for covered services.
-We pay our providers directly, and we protect you from any charges.
-This is true even if we pay the provider less than the provider charges for a service. □Whenever you get a bill from a network provider that you think is more than you should passend us the bill.
-We will contact the provider directly and resolve the billing problem. ìУ □ If you have already paid a bill to a network provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made.
-You should as us to pay you back for the difference between the amount you paid and the amount you K owed under the plan.
+□ If you are eligible for Medicare cost-sharing assistance under Medicaid, we do not a providers to bill you for covered services.
+We pay our providers directly, and we profrom any charges.
+This is true even if we pay the provider less than the provider characteristics. tect you □Whenever you get a bill from a network provider that you think is more than you sho send us the bill.
+We will contact the provider directly and resolve the billing problem □ If you have already paid a bill to a network provider, but you feel that you paid too me send us the bill along with documentation of any payment you have made.
+You should us to pay you back for the difference between the amount you paid and the amount uld ask owed under the plan.

-3.If you are retroactively enrolled in our plan
+3. If you are retroactively enrolled in our plan